leoalmeidasa/leoalmeidasa/README.md

 ## Studying now

-📝 Knowledge is never too much, these are the content I'm focused on at the moment.
+📝 The technologies I'm studying at the moment

 - ☕️ Java
 - ⚡️ Javascript